yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

   - `n`: Peek up or down at file contents in the preview.
 Use negative values to peek up and positive values to peek down.

-- cd: Change the current directory and hover specified file.
+- cd: Change the current directory.

-  - `path`: the path to apply.
+  - `path`: the path to change to.
   - `--interactive`: Use an interactive UI to input the path.

-  For instance `cd /foo/bar` will enter `/foo/` and make `bar` hovered; `cd /foo/bar/` will enter `/foo/bar/` and without hovering anything.
+- reveal: Change the current directory to the parent of specified file, and hover on it.

+  - `path`: the path to reveal.

 ### Selection